alisw/alibuild/tutorial.markdown

 as you would normally do without aliBuild.
 This means you can simply use `aliBuild` to setup your area once and then build by hand.
 This approach has the advantage of being slightly faster under normal conditions.
+The `-j10` option simply specifies how many parallel processes should be used for the build.
+This should be roughly twice the amount of available cores on your machine and `-j10` is a reasonably safe default on modern hardware.

 # Setting up the environment and using the builds